ganeti/ganeti/man/gnt-backup.rst

 The ``disk`` option specifies the parameters for the disks of the instance.
 The numbering of disks starts at zero.
-For each disk, at least the size needs to be given, and optionally the access mode (read-only or the default of read-write) can also be specified.
+For each disk, at least the size needs to be given, and optionally the access mode (read-only or the default of read-write) and LVM volume group can also be specified.
 The size is interpreted (when no unit is given) in mebibytes.
 You can also use one of the suffixes m, g or t to specificy the exact the units used; these suffixes map to mebibytes, gibibytes and tebibytes.

 Alternatively, a single-disk instance can be created via the ``-s`` option which takes a single argument, the size of the disk.
 This is